 So I promised in the last review to show you some better prehistoric ABC books, and I thought I might as well go straight to the top for this one.
 A proper reviewer would string you along until the end before delivering a verdict, but I won’t bury the lede here; Mammoth is Mopey is quite possibly the best prehistoric alphabet book on the market right now.
 In any case, it’s certainly my favorite.

 Written and illustrated by David & Jennie Orr, each page features a different prehistoric creature (along with an often humorous verb or adjective) for each letter of the alphabet.
 For example, we get an artistic Ankylosaurus, a gorgeous Gorgonops, and of course a mopey Mammoth.
 Each critter is illustrated in a cute, kid-friendly style that would not look out of place as the theming for a youngster’s bedroom.
 But you won’t find any blobby, Precious Moments Godzillas in this book.
-David Orr has often expressed a desire to push stylized dinosaur art away from unnecessarily sacrifice to fidelity to the source material, and here we see an excellent manifestation of that drive.
+David Orr has often expressed an affinity for a minimalist art style that does not sacrifice to fidelity to the source material, and here we see an excellent manifestation of that drive.
 These certainly are not rigorous anatomical reproductions of these creatures, and yet each is still clearly recognizable, with the key features the real animal would’ve possessed in life.
 The effect is not dissimilar to how one would stylize any modern animal: for example, the cartoon elephants on a toddler’s pajamas may not be perfect representations of the real thing, but neither do they have random spikes on their back or other such silly things.
+(For more examples of a mostly decent minimalist style, check out my review of “ROAR: A Dinosaur Tour“.)

 Beyond the critters themselves, I enjoy the overall design of the pages as well.
 The backgrounds are relatively plain and unobtrusive, yet still bring fun detail to the pictures.
 Many animals are set against nondescript forests or rocky backdrops, but others have more amusing designs, such as the cityscape behind the dapper Dinofelis.
 The Spinosaurus page has to be my favorite, though.
 The repeating fish pattern and gentle waves along the bottom stands out as one of the more eye-catching backgrounds, and even suggests something of the real Spinosaurus’s life habits.
 Not only that, but the fish in the pattern even happen to specifically represent the giant coelacanth Mawsonia, which shared its habitat with this semi-aquatic fish-eater.
 With such attention to detail on its page, it’s no wonder why this Spinosaur is smiling!